Chen Diexian: Writing career

 Chen is frequently known by his art name Diexian (蝶仙 (butterfly immortal)), although he wrote fiction with the pen name Tianxuwosheng (天虛我生 (heaven bore me in vain)) and poetry as Xihongsheng (惜紅生 (master of Studio Xihong)).
 By the age of 14, he had written his first tanci (a genre of Chinese ballad).
 Chen's works often focused on erotic themes and romance, especially around his own romantic life.
 He was greatly inspired by the classic Chinese novel Dream of the Red Chamber, including many characters from the work in his first tanci.
-Around 1896 and 1897, he wrote two romance novels—Luohua meng and Leizhu yuan— incorporating both fictional and autobiographical elements while taking inspiration from Dream of the Red Chamber.
+Around 1896 and 1897, he wrote two romance novels—Luohua meng and Leizhu yuan—incorporating both fictional and autobiographical elements while taking inspiration from Dream of the Red Chamber.

 In 1898, Chen's mother pressured him to leave the house in become a customs commissioner at the nearby town of Wukang.
 He quit this position the next year and began selling tea and bamboo, although this venture also proved unsuccessful.
 With two of his friends, he began a daily newspaper he named Daguanbao (大觀報).
 This paper published many of the trio's literary works, including Chen's poetry (mainly of the zhuzhici and tanci genres).
 Beginning in 1900, he serialized a novel he titled Teardrop Destiny in the newspaper over 120 chapters.

-Also in 1900, Chen published a compilation of his own poems, which he named Bamboo-Branch Poetry from the Gongchen Bridge, focusing on various local life in Hangzhou, including the import of western-style technology such as lampposts, bicycles, photography, and steamships.
+Also in 1900, Chen published a compilation of his own poems, which he named Bamboo-Branch Poetry from the Gongchen Bridge, focusing on various aspects of local life in Hangzhou, including the import of western-style technology such as lampposts, bicycles, photography, and steamships.
 Around this time, the Daguanbao was banned for its opposition to the Boxer Rebellion; he attempted to start another newspaper shortly afterwards, which was also banned.
 He set up a lithographic printing company in 1902, and four years later established a public library and reading room he dubbed Baomu She (飽目社 (Read for Yourself Society)).
 In 1907, he established a short-lived literary journal titled Zhuzuolin (著作林 (Writing Forest)), which specialized in poetry and essays.
 These were discontinued with the collapse of the rest of his business ventures in 1908.